ries-lab/LaserEngine/Agitation_Module/Motors/Motor_v2/Motor_Housing_v2/README.md

 The only difference is the ball bearing size.
 Each design is present as a .STEP and .STL file.

 > Note that the STL files might be imported in 3D printer softwares with the wrong unit.
-If that is the case, scale them down by a factor 1000.
+If that is the case, for instance in meters, scale them down by a factor 1000.
+As a reference, the barrel (without the top handle) is 48 mm tall.